jonvines/jonvines.github.io/about.md

 permalink: /about/
 ---

 A highly motivated software engineer with a keen focus on the practices of Continuous Delivery.
-Leading teams through continual improvement and experimentation to deliver products to our customers.
+Leading teams through continual improvement and experimentation to deliver products to  customers.
 Excited by the challenges of CI, automation and DevOps practices and their application to ongoing software delivery.

 ___